Psudonem/notes/linguistics/sept5.md

 - sociolinguistics: how social factors govern how we use language and perceive the lanugae of others. social groups, identity, and how language changes
 -

+Generative linguistics (Chomsky): We are all born with a *language aquizition device*.
+A machine that allows us to aquire language and learn easily.

 Homework